EE Broadband Review (Updated June 2026)

 Is EE really worth the premium in 2026?

-EE is BT Group’s lead consumer brand.
-Its broadband pitch is simple: big Openreach coverage, smart app-led controls, WiFi 7 hardware on selected plans and extra household perks if you also take EE mobile.
-The catch is the price.
+EE is one of BT Group’s main consumer broadband brands, sitting alongside BT and Plusnet.
+Its pitch is simple: broad Openreach availability, smart app-led controls, WiFi 7 hardware on current Full Fibre plans and extra household perks if you also take EE mobile.
+The catch is still the price.
 EE usually sits above the value end of the market, so the real question is whether the extras are worth paying for.

 Pros and Cons